 Committed to carrying out Andrew’s selfless work, Project 44’s initial goal is to save 44 lives.
 With a 1:430 ratio of registrants to matches, 18,920 new registry members are needed.
 Now an incorporated 501(c)3 non-profit organization, Project 44’s enhanced broader mission is to save lives by fostering a mainstream sense of moral obligation and willingness to support and join the bone marrow registry.

-Samantha Smith is an Indianapolis native passionate about all things Butler Basketball, the betterment of others, and food.
-Smith is the owner of Samantha Smith Speaks, a public speaking business focused on the empowering of young adults, women, and professionals in the workplace.
+Samantha Smith is an Indianapolis native passionate about all things Butler Basketball, the betterment of others, fitness and food.
+Now Texas-based, Samantha is the owner of Crossfit Exodus and Samantha Smith Speaks, a public speaking business focused on the empowering of young adults, women, and professionals in the workplace.
 She speaks at business conferences, schools and universities, and company-wide outreach events.
-Smith also gave a TED Talk in Indianapolis, sharing her life story and inviting others to boldly change the world.
+Samantha also gave a TED Talk in Indianapolis, sharing her life story and inviting others to boldly change the world.
 Alongside speaking, Samantha has solidified her presence in the blogging world having successfully run and written two blogs, Kicking Cancer with the Smiths and Samantha Smith Speaks, that have garnered millions of views and an outpour of public support and engagement.
 Smith does freelance writing and can often be heard guest-hosting on various podcasts.
 Samantha is Co-founder and Chief Executive Officer of Project 44 and serves as the President of the Board of Directors.
 Project 44 was launched in 2016 in honor of Samantha’s late husband, Andrew Smith, and has been featured and highlighted in CBS Sports, ESPN, and USA Today.

 Our Board of Directors

 Christina Laun Fugate

 Managing Director/Financial Advisor, Baird